Peter McQueen: Career

 The next month, in August 1813, McQueen took part in the attack on Fort Mims, in the Tensaw, Alabama area.
 It was a center of plantations owned by mixed-race Creek.
 The Red Sticks believed such men to have left core Creek values.
 The assault on the fort became a massacre of most of the militia and refugees within.
 The Red Sticks killed a total of nearly 500 Lower Creek and European-American settlers.

 Together with numerous other Red Stick warriors, McQueen later faced Colonel Andrew Jackson, who commanded state militias from Tennessee, Georgia, and the Mississippi Territory, and allied Lower Creek and Cherokee warriors, at the Battle of Horseshoe Bend in 1814.
 Jackson's forces won.

 Altogether in the Creek War nearly 3,000 Creek died, many of the Upper Towns were destroyed, and the Upper Creek lost much of their stores of food, threatening them with starvation that winter.
 The prophet's people had slaughtered livestock in the early days of the conflict; later one side and another had destroyed more livestock, as well as stored foods.
 As they had planted hardly any crops during 1813-1814, they suffered severely from shortages and want.

-Attacked by Jackson's forces during the First Seminole War in April 1818 at an engagement fought near the Econfina River, many surviving Red Stick warriors, including McQueen, retreated south into the Florida peninsula.
+Attacked by Jackson's forces during the First Seminole War in April 1818 at an engagement fought near the Econfina River, many surviving Red Stick warriors, including McQueen, retreated south into the Florida peninsula (see the Battle of Econfina River).
 A sister of McQueen has been referenced as a grandmother of Osceola.